-Amy Khoshbin is an Iranian-American Brooklyn-based artist merging performance, video, collage, costume and sound to examine our individual and collective compulsion to create, transform, and sometimes destroy the stories of who we are and who we think we should be.
-She produces media and mythologies using humor and a handmade aesthetic to throw a counterpunch at the high-definition, profit-generating codes and signals that American audiences are trained and accustomed to consuming.
-She has shown at venues such as Brooklyn Academy of Music (BAM), Leila Heller Gallery, Mana Contemporary, Times Square Arts, National Sawdust, and festivals such as River to River and South by Southwest.
+Amy Khoshbin is an Iranian-American New York-based artist, rapper, and politician.
+Her practice advocates for changing commercial culture through co-opting and using popular media genres to create connections and catharsis.
+She has shown at venues such as The Whitney Museum of American Art, The Guggenheim Museum, Times Square Arts, The High Line, Socrates Sculpture Park, VOLTA Art Fair, PULSE Art Fair, Leila Heller Gallery, Mana Contemporary, National Sawdust, and festivals such as River to River and South by Southwest.
 She has received residencies at spaces such as The Watermill Center, Lower Manhattan Cultural Council, Anderson Ranch, and Banff Centre for the Arts.
 She is a 2017 Franklin Furnace recipient and has received a Rema Hort Mann Artist Community Engagement Grant.
 Khoshbin has bachelor's degrees in Film and Media Studies from the University of Texas at Austin and a master's degree from the Interactive Telecommunications Program (ITP) at New York University.
 She has collaborated with Laurie Anderson, Karen Finley, Tina Barney, and poets Anne Carson and Bob Currie among others.